Register your office to receive a $50 credit towards your first case.

 Create a simple checklist that includes the patient’s appointment date and time, the required return date for the case, and the specific restoration needed, whether it’s a crown and bridge or a removable.
 Note any special material requirements or unique patient circumstances.
 Compiling this information upfront prevents the back-and-forth calls and emails that eat up valuable time.

-Step 2: Complete a Pre-Submission Quality Check
+Step 2: Run a Quality Check Before Submission

 A common source of delays is incomplete or poor-quality information sent to the lab.
 To prevent this, build a pre-submission quality check into your protocol.
 Before you send anything, take a few minutes to review all the materials.
 This simple step helps you avoid last-minute surprises that could derail the entire case.